 The community’s economic base consists largely of heavy industries.
 Lawrence County is home to a 505-acre industrial park that offers enterprise-zone financing, access to rail, barge and truck transportation and the latest in infrastructure improvements.
 A river port is located along the Ohio River adjacent to the industrial park that is the only one of its kind within a 200-mile radius of Lawrence County.
 A state-of-the-art gas-fired power plant recently went online in the area and a new high-tech coke plant is under construction as well.

 Lawrence County is home to seven public school districts and one private school that offer a quality, well-rounded curriculum with a tech-prep option.
-Ohio University Southern in Ironton offers associate degree and transfer courses for four-year programs.
-Marshall University in nearby Huntington, W.Va. is a university of regional distinction that offers a variety of four-year degree programs and a law and medical school.
+Collins Career Technical Center offers high school and adult career and technical training to the region.
+Ohio University Southern in Ironton and Marshall University in nearby Huntington, W.Va. are universities of regional distinction offering a variety of four-year degree programs, as well as a law and medical school at Marshall.

 Ironton was founded in 1816.
 The county’s chief source of wealth was the iron and coal mined locally.
 The coal industry flourished from the 1830s until after World War I. The iron industry continued to produce until the 1990s.
 In addition to its industrial heritage, Lawrence County is home to a number of stops along the famous Underground Railroad that helped guide runaway slaves to freedom.